devTam/Crud-with-Nest-and-Prisma/README.md

 ## Description

-Nestjs/Prisma backend for feedback app using Postgres database
+Nestjs/Prisma backend for feedback app using Postgres database powered by Bun

 ## Installation